scaleway/serverless-api-framework-python/.github/CONTRIBUTING.md

 Before opening a new issue, we appreciate you reviewing open issues to see if there are any similar requests.
 If there is a match, thumbs up the issue with a 👍 and leave a comment if you have additional information.

-When reporting an issue, please include the version of `serverless-api-project`, your os and the version of python you are using.
+When reporting an issue, please include the version of `serverless-api-framework-python`, your os and the version of python you are using.

 ## Suggesting a feature